EcoWeaver/EcoHack/resource-guide/README.md

 - [Restor.eco](https://restor.eco)
 - [Global Restore Project](https://globalrestoreproject.com/)

 Derive inspiration from another field—
-Check out this paper that presents 14 hackathon ideas implemented in Material Sciences/Chemistry https://arxiv.org/abs/2306.06283.
-See if some of them can be applied in the context of the restoration ecology domain for EcoHack.
+Check out this paper that presents 14 hackathon ideas implemented in Material Sciences/Chemistry: [Hackathon Ideas](https://arxiv.org/abs/2306.06283).
+Maybe some of these can work for the restoration ecology domain at EcoHack? 🌱

-Another related hackathon event list of team submissions https://gainforest.notion.site/2ed5a0c7a7df47b98a78280941cb1079?v=30c06413a4b4477d8f7db310a3eacd68.
-Please note this hackathon event tackles the problem of invasion biology and the focus of EcoHack is restoration ecology.
+Another related hackathon event with team submissions is here: [GainForest Hackathon Submissions](https://gainforest.notion.site/2ed5a0c7a7df47b98a78280941cb1079?v=30c06413a4b4477d8f7db310a3eacd68).
+This one focuses on invasion biology (super cool!), but don’t forget EcoHack’s focus is restoration ecology. 🌍

 ---